Tim Scott heading back to US Senate as bigger ambitions loom

 Scott began his general election campaign in the summer with $25 million in the bank and still had $21 million a month before the election.
 Matthews has raised $133,00 for her primary and general election run.

-Matthews' campaign has struggled.
-Much of the attention has been on a series of conversations that were taped without Matthews' knowledge and released by Project Veritas, a group calling itself a media organization though it relies on tactics — including sting operations — that are not widely accepted media practices.
+Matthews' campaign struggled.
+Much of the attention was on a series of conversations that were taped without Matthews' knowledge and released by Project Veritas, a group calling itself a media organization though it relies on tactics — including sting operations — that are not widely accepted media practices.

 In the tapes, which Matthews has acknowledged, the Black Democrat said she keeps white voters “under my thumbs” and suggested she should fund her campaign with “dope boy money," which she said was a joke.